 Skip advert

 Sat-nav, stereo and infotainment

-The Sandero’s analogue dials are clear and easy to read, with the central digital screen there for trip data and warnings.
+The Sandero’s analogue dials are clear and easy to read, with the central digital screen for trip data and warnings.
 As we mentioned, the base Essential car doesn’t get a touchscreen – just a two-speaker stereo, DAB radio and Bluetooth connectivity.
 The Sandero uses steering column-mounted stereo controls – the same basic design that’s been used on Renaults since the nineties, which is still very intuitive to use.

+Skip advert